Available On

 Radical Sisters: Shirley Temple Black, Rose Kushner, Evelyn Lauder and the Dawn of the Breast Cancer Movement

-There was a time when women’s health was marginalized.
-There was a time when breast cancer wasn’t discussed.
-There was a time when October wasn’t pink.
 But three women refused to be silenced, their indomitable spirits igniting a movement for change.

 When Shirley Temple Black, Rose Kushner, and Evelyn Lauder were diagnosed with breast cancer, myths, outdated protocols and lack of awareness of their disease were rampant.
 Worst of all was the paltry amount of research dollars devoted to the epidemic that was killing tens of thousands each year.
 Meticulously researched, Radical Sisters is a rich narrative that transports readers through three decades of a changing social landscape in America.
 Taking cues from the women’s health movement and the AIDS movement, these trail‑blazing advocates did for themselves what the mainstream healthcare system refused to do.